koraybey/nixos-builder/README.md

 shutdown now
 ```

-Remove the image and boot the UTM VM!
+Remove the image and boot the virtual machine

-Move nebula certs and make them readable: https://nixos.wiki/wiki/Nebula
+Enable nebula by moving nebula certs and make them readable: https://nixos.wiki/wiki/Nebula

 ```shell
 # Move certs to /etc/nebula, then